 Here are the Top 5 common indoor environmental problems which may lead to acute or chronic illnesses:

-- Bacteria.
-Bacteria in the home is another indoor environmental pollutant which can lead to illness.
+Bacteria.
+Bacteria in the home is another indoor environmental pollutant that can lead to illness.
 Common areas where bacteria can originate and become airborne are kitchens and bathrooms.
 A little known breeding ground for excess bacteria growth in the home is a vacuum cleaner bag.
 Bacteria-laden particles can enter the air each time the vacuum is used and can grow at a rapid rate of thousands per day.

-- Lead.
+Lead.
 Lead contamination from old paint applied in a house or apartment structure before 1978 can still present an indoor air pollutant problem.
-In addition to paint chips, lead-laden dust from previous sanding of doors and trim may still be present in the indoor environment years later.
+In addition to paint chips, lead-laden dust from the previous sanding of doors and trim may still be present in the indoor environment years later.